-Going engagement ring shopping?
+Is it about time to start ring shopping?
 Congratulations!
-Buying a ring and gearing up for the proposal is a crazy exciting time, and it's easy to get caught up in the romance, but remember: An engagement ring is usually a considerable expense, so you want to make sure you do it right.
-Whether he's going out on his own or you'll be heading out shopping together, this extensive guide is key to finding the perfect engagement ring.
+Buying an engagement ring and gearing up for the proposal is a crazy exciting time, and it's easy to get caught up in the romance, but remember: An engagement ring is usually a considerable expense, so you want to make sure you do it right.
+Whether you'll be scouting out rings together or you're heading out to shop for an engagement ring solo, this extensive guide is key to finding the perfect engagement ring for your significant other.

 1. Narrow Down What Shape You Want

-If you know what you want in terms of diamond shape, that helps focus your engagement ring hunt immensely.
-Every shape (or cut) is priced differently—and each has a different price per carat.
-Round cuts are the most expensive whereas pear and marquis are less expensive.
-If size is important to you, you can get more carats at a better price when you choose a less expensive shape.
-Study up on engagement ring cuts and have one (or two) favorites in mind.
+First tip: If you know what your significant other wants in terms of diamond shape, that helps focus the engagement ring hunt immensely.
+Every shape (also known as a cut) is priced differently—and each has a different price per carat.
+Round cuts are the most expensive whereas pear and marquis are less so.
+If size is important to you, you can get more carats at a better price when you choose an alternative shape to the classic round cut.
+Before heading out to shop for an engagement ring, study up on ring cuts and have one (or two) favorites in mind.

 2. Choose a Metal for Your Band

 Traditionally, engagement rings are made from yellow gold, white gold, silver, or platinum.
-It's important to note, however, that silver and platinum look almost the same, but platinum costs significantly more.
-It's pricier because it has more weight to it, but it's a soft metal and will scratch easily.
+It's important to note, however, that silver and platinum look almost the same—but platinum costs significantly more.
+It's pricier because it has more weight to it, but it's also a soft metal that can scratch easily.
 Definitely consider your lifestyle and budget before deciding if metal choice is an important part of your decision.
-You also want to think about if you want stones set in the band(s) as well.
+You'll also want to think about if you want stones set in the band(s), as well.

 3. Have a Carat Size in Mind